ttepatti/awesomer-firmware-security/README.md

 * [UEFITool](https://github.com/LongSoft/UEFITool) - UEFITool is a GUI program that parses firmware 'blobs', mainly UEFI ones.
 In addition to the UEFITool Qt GUI tool, the UEFITool source project also includes a handful of non-GUI command line tools, including UEFIDump.
 UEFITool has two source trees to be aware of, master and new-engine.
 * [Visual UEFI](https://github.com/ionescu007/VisualUefi) - Visual UEFI is a plugin for Visual Studio that lets Visual Studio users do UEFI EDK2 development without having to know the details of the EDK2 build process, which is not like the Visual Studio build process.
 * [zenfish IPMI tools](https://github.com/zenfish/ipmi) - IMPI security testing tools by Dan Farmer of [SATAN](http://www.fish2.com/satan/) fame.

-### Closed Source

-**_SPECIAL NOTE_**: Closed source software is not auditable or verifiably safe or secure.
-The risk of malware is higher, and with firmware the risk of bricking your system is always present.
-These are potentially "awesome" tools, but this list does not constitute a recommendation for use.
-Proceed with caution and at your own risk.